Fall classes start Monday, Aug. 10.

 The Illinois Department of Transportation created this program to increase the number of minorities, women and disadvantaged persons working on IDOT projects.

-This 13-week class will cover math, job/life skills, blueprint reading, OSHA, stick welding, construction equipment operation, shop time and hands-on projects.
+This full-time, 13-week class covers math, job/life skills, blueprint reading, OSHA, stick welding, construction equipment operation, shop time and hands-on projects

 - Equipment operators

 - 18 years or older

 - Valid driver’s license

 - Drug-free (tested)